Charlzk05/Discord-Channel-Spammer/README.md

 ## Simple Discord Channel Spammer by Charlzk
-- Using requests to spam Discord Channels.
+- Using requests to spam Discord Channel.

 ## Setup
 - Install packages